chofor-cliford/prompt_sharing/README.md

 ✅ **Google Authentication using NextAuth**: Enable secure Google authentication using NextAuth, ensuring a streamlined and trustworthy login experience.

-✅ **Responsive Website**: Develop a fully responsive website to ensure optimal user experience across various devices, from desktops to smartphones
+✅ **Responsive Website**: Develop a fully responsive website to ensure optimal user experience across various devices, from desktops to smartphones.

-and many more, including code architecture and reusability
+and many more, including code architecture and reusability.

 ## <a name="quick-start">👨‍💻 Quick Start</a>